Eomm/blog-posts/posts/bonus-video-streaming.md

 This mechanism ensures smooth playback and efficient use of bandwidth, as only the necessary parts of the video are loaded and played.

-By implementing this route, we’ve enabled our server to stream large video files efficiently, providing users with the ability to navigate through the video timeline seamlessly:
+By implementing this route, we’ve enabled our server to stream large video files efficiently, providing users with the ability to navigate through the video timeline seamlessly.

 ![Video example](./fastify-video-streaming.gif)